sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

 For this problem, the benchmark model will  Time Series Forecasting with Linear Learner theoretically the DeepAR should be better.
-The goal is to be with in ±80% confidence interval.

 ### Evaluation Metrics

-Prediction results are evaluated on the Root Mean Square Error (RMSE) between the predicted values and the ground truth.
+Prediction results are ±80% confidence interval between predicted values and the ground truth.

 ### Project Design